worktheclock/replit.github.io/tutorials/25-build-3d-game-with-kaboom.md

 ## Setting up the Kaboom Environment

 To set up the game play environment, click the dropdown next to the Kaboom menu.
 Uncheck "Full Screen", and set the Width to 320 and Height to 200.
-Then choose a dark blue or black as the "Clear Color".
+Then choose dark blue or black as the "Clear Color".

 ![Set up Kaboom environment](/images/tutorials/25-3d-game-kaboom/setup.gif)